Allergic to feta, but not 100% sure?

 Reason why allergic to sheep/goat milk

-Since feta is made from sheep/goat milk, some people’s immune system may react to milk protein (casein) of sheep or goat, but not to the cow’s.
-To be exact, their antibody IgE recognized the sheep casein as the foreign object then initiate the body immune response (2)
+A certain group of people have their body immune system reacting to milk protein (casein) of sheep or goat, but may not to the cow’s milk casein.
+To be exact, antibody IgE recognizes the sheep casein as the foreign invasive object which then initiating the body autoimmune response (2).

 To solve that, you may want to go for dairy-free alternative to feta cheese.

 Gluten is a group of protein that can normally be found in grains, such as wheat, rye, barley, and oats.